Image

 • Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Union, MO, including wrongful death claims brought by the victim’s family.
 These cases can result in significant financial liability beyond what is imposed in criminal court.

-Facing Union, MO manslaughter charges?
-When you choose Combs Waterkotte a manslaughter defense attorney in or around Union, MO, you aren’t just choosing a top-rated manslaughter defense attorney in Union, MO and beyond – you’re safeguarding your rights, your freedom, and your future.
-Along with knowledgeable manslaughter defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Union and beyond:
+Arrested for manslaughter in Union, MO?
+When you choose Combs Waterkotte a manslaughter defense attorney in the Union, MO area, you’re not only choosing an ideal manslaughter defense lawyer in Union, MO and throughout Missouri – you are safeguarding your rights, your freedom, and your future.
+Along with esteemed manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Union and beyond:

-Your Defense Starts with the Right Manslaughter Lawyer in Union, MO
+Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Union, MO

 When you’re facing a manslaughter charge in Union, MO, the stakes couldn’t be higher.
 You’re not just dealing with a criminal case, you’re facing potential prison time, a permanent felony record, and long-term consequences that can affect every part of your life.
 Choosing the right manslaughter defense attorney in Union, MO is one of the most important decisions you will make.